YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Mediation servers like IRC, Usenet, SMTP and Proxy server
 - Network address translation (NAT)
 - Tunneling protocol

+Proxy server: sit in middle between an external network and the private network.
+- Routers and switches don’t sit in the middle, merely passing traffic along based on source and destination addresses.

+router: seperate Broadcast domains

 Sybil attack: creating a large number of pseudonymous identities. attack distributed hash table (DHT) system.
 Exploit Kits: simply a collection of exploits.